 28 April 2017

-The bill would give children of serving armed forces personnel a high-priority right to secure a school place outside the normal admission rounds.
-It aims to support military families by making it easier to find a school when they move or are posted, with additional provisions to enable implementation.
+The Bill would give children of serving armed forces personnel a high-priority right to secure a school place outside the normal admission rounds.
+It aims to help families who move frequently due to military postings by making it easier for their children to access suitable schools.
+It also includes related provisions to support how these admissions would work.

 Generated 21 February 2026